qifu1177/ApplicatonProcess.Application/README.md

 - For all strings, use localization and a Jsonfile as resource file.
 - To save the data use entityframework core 5.0 and entityframework in memory database.
 - Use autofac for dependency injection
+- Write the log to a serilog rolling file sink the name needs to be setable in the applicationsettings.json file.
 ## Frontend:
 The including Form must be an Aurelia Application which uses the API to Post Data AND Validate all the inputs with the exact same parameters as the API does.
 - use Typescript